-To control for non-specific labeling by the secondary antibody, some serial thin sections underwent immunogold labeling with the primary antibody omitted.
-These sections showed minimal background gold labels that were distributed throughout the tissue surface.
+An additional control was performed for non-specific antibody binding, in which another set of serial thin sections from rAAV-injected, tyramide-labeled tissue underwent immunogold labeling with the primary antibody omitted.
+These sections also showed no axons that qualified as positively labeled in the EM images.
 To control for self-nucleation of gold enhancement reagent, a tSEM image was also acquired from serial thin sections of the area CA1 that were not immunolabeled, but were incubated with the gold enhancement reagent as above and then stained with UA and lead citrate.